Melanie Chartoff: Rugrats

 From 1991 to 2008, Chartoff voiced Didi Pickles and her mother Grandma Minka on the Nickelodeon series Rugrats, for which she won a Daytime Emmy.
 She continued to voice Didi on the Rugrats spin-off series, All Grown Up!.
 For the 2021 revival series of the same name, Chartoff was replaced by actress Ashley Spillers.

 Awards

-Aside from Drama-Logue and Daytime Emmy Awards, she was cited by the City of Hope for creating and producing the yearly event Halloween for Hope to benefit children's cancer research and received a Certificate of Appreciation from the Mayor of Los Angeles for her concerts for the homeless.
-She is listed in Who's Who in California, and Who's Who in American Colleges and Universities.
+Aside from Drama-Logue and Daytime Emmy Awards, she was awarded by the City of Hope for creating and producing the yearly event Halloween for Hope to benefit children's cancer research and received a Certificate of Appreciation from the Mayor of Los Angeles for her concerts for the homeless.
+Chartoff is listed in Who's Who in California, and Who's Who in American Colleges and Universities.

+Personal life

+On July 5, 2013, Chartoff married psychologist Stan Friedman, her longtime boyfriend.